Kevin-Do/Kevin/_posts/2016-10-10-aztec-parking.md

-## External Factors
+**Faculty Vehicles**:
 ---
-There will definitely problems that arise when our initial prototypes and implementations.
-Here are things we need to account for:

-**Faculty Vehicles**:
 Vehicles that belong to administrators, teachers and faculty members cannot be distinguished from student cars.
 The only varying difference is the **green colored** permit whereas students have the **red colored** permit.
-  * Short Term:
-    * Parking capacities will simply have to reflect that open parking spots may or may not belong to faculty only. *ie*: **80% capacity** does not guarantee **20% vacant student parking spots.**
-  * Long Term:
+We might also face problems with specialty edge case vehicles like large service trucks or trailers. *ie: 80% capacity does not guarantee 20% vacant student parking spots.*
+{: .notice_danger}

-    * Some parking lots have completely sectioned off faculty areas.
+Some parking lots have completely sectioned off faculty areas.
 Out of 8 floors, the bottom 3 floors may be entirely faculty only.
 This makes accounting for faculty cars completely doable if we plant **additional units** at those areas!
-{: .notice_danger}
+{: .notice_success}

-**Night Time**
+**Night Time**:
+---
 OpenCV image analysis may be faulty or impossible to operate at low light.
-  * Solutions:
-    * Outfit our units with **night vision**.
+Outfit our units with **night vision**.
 Our software may need to have configurations to automatically switch over to night vision at certain time periods.
-{: .notice_danger}
+{: .notice_info}

-**Detection Rate**
-What happens if a car is miscounted or if slight mistakes occur?
-This can result in entirely *skewed total capacities* until the unit is recalibrated.
-How can we recalibrate mistakes in the detection rate?
-  * Solution:
+**Remote Control Access**:
+---
-    * Other than making accurate software, we'll complete trial runs with unit tests and create remote control access for fixing calibration.
+We'll complete trial runs with unit tests and create remote control access for fixing calibration.
 Use Haar Training to steadily improve accuracy as the unit progresses.
-{: .notice_danger}
+{: .notice_info}